 A lot of people have blamed vaccinations for autism, especially with a focus on the mercury content (that we're told has been taken out of most vaccinations).
 Studies have supported and refuted vaccinations being the cause, and I think it's because they are just part of a much bigger picture involving all the points above.

-UPDATE: Months after writing this, a whistleblower came forward and explained how the industry had covered up the connection between MMR vaccines and autism.
+UPDATE: Months after writing this, a whistleblower (who headed up this research and was highly respected before blowing the whistle) came forward and explained how the industry had covered up the connection between MMR vaccines and autism.
 In other words, there has been a known link.
 They changed data from a major 2004 study on the topic to hide the link, according to one of the authors of the report.
 This sounds like the cigarette industry all over again.

 Bottom line: common sense tells me that good health follows good nutrition and minimal toxins.
 So why is our medical system knowingly putting toxins in our bodies?
 And why are we volunteering to have this done?
-My hope is that it's just an education issue, and if each person would take more time investigating outside of what their doctors or drug commercials tell them, we would see more people realizing that they have to take responsibility for their own health.
+(I'm not just talking about vaccinations here, as I believe that should still be a personal choice after educating oneself.
+I'm talking about all the pharmaceuticals we're taking and that end up in our water suppply, etc.) My hope is that it's just an education issue, and if each person would take more time investigating outside of what their doctors or drug commercials tell them, we would see more people realizing that they have to take responsibility for their own health.

 If anyone thinks that they don't have the time to study or they don't have the money to invest in healthy food and/or supplements, they may not have thought through the time and cost involved in having a child with some sort of developmental disorder ... or the pain and cost of having their own increased health problems.